rustwasm/sfhtml5-rust-and-wasm/slides.md

 * facilitates communication between wasm and JS
 * "bindgen" = "bindings generator"
-* exported wasm functions only take primitive number types
+* raw wasm functions only take and return primitive number types
   * but we want to pass strings, objects, DOM nodes, etc
   * wasm-bindgen enables that, all with the zero-overhead abstraction principle we keep revisiting